Parent Child Interaction Therapy (PCIT)

-Statistical and clinical Research has shown significant improvement in behavioral and disruptive issues in children after participating in Parental Child Interaction Therapy once a week over the course of treatment, which averages 14-16 weeks It can help your parent child relationship between you and your child, forming a special bond, while still establishing authority to help with behavioral issues that affect your child.
+Statistical and clinical Research has shown significant improvement in behavioral and disruptive issues in children after participating in PCI.
+Therapy once a week for an average of 14-16 weeks can make measured, mark differences in parent/child relationships, boundaries in authority, and general mental health.

 If you believe your child may benefit from Parent Child Interaction Therapy, please contact Family Innovations for more information.